tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 What is an API request?

 With APIs, developers can make calls or requests to send and receive information.
-Such type of communication is often done using JSON, a programming language, and called an API request.
+Such types of communication are often done using JSON, a programming language, and called an API request.
 Each API request has:

-* An API endpoint - you can often find a URL for the endpoint to allow software to communicate with each other;
+* An API endpoint - you can often find a URL for the endpoint to allow software to communicate with each other.
-* A header providing information for clients and servers, for example, authentication credentials;
+* A header providing information for clients and servers, for example authentication credentials.
-* A method, which specifies the action necessary for the request - four basic and often used API methods are `GET`, `PUT`, `POST`, and `DELETE`;
+* A method which specifies the action necessary for the request - four basic API methods often used are `GET`, `PUT`, `POST`, and `DELETE`.
-* Data, or information, send by a server specifying the request.
+* Data, or information, sent by a server specifying the request.

 </ExpansionPanel>